Jaguar XJ: X308 (1997–2003)

+The biggest change to the interior on the X308 was to the dashboard, which had remained essentially the same since the original XJ40 with only detail changes over the years.
+The rectangular instrument binnacle gave way to three deeply recessed dials similar in style to the recently introduced Jaguar XK8.
+The new fascia also allowed for the restoration of a proper glove compartment, which had been lost when the original XJ40 dash had been retrofitted with a passenger side airbag.
+Door trim and the design of the center console were also slightly revised.

-The major mechanical change was the replacement of both the inline-six and V12 engines with new eight-cylinder AJ-V8 in either a displacement of 3.2 L or 4.0 L, with the 4.0 L also available in supercharged form in the XJR (A sport oriented model).
+The major mechanical change was the replacement of both the inline-six and V12 engines with new eight-cylinder AJ-V8 in either a displacement of 3.2 L or 4.0 L, with the 4.0 L also available in supercharged form in the Jaguar XJR, a sport-oriented model.
+Certain markets, such as the United States, only received cars powered by the 4.0 L version.
 No manual transmission was available, and all X308 models were supplied with a five-speed automatic gearbox.
+Computer-controlled active suspension was available as a feature named Computer Active Technology Suspension (CATS).

-X350 and X358 (2003–2009)
+X350, X356, and X358 (2003–2009)

-XJ (X350) (2003–2007)
+XJ (X350) (2003–2005)

 In 2003, Jaguar introduced the re-engineered and newly designed third generation of the XJ, continuing with the XJ8 model designation.
-Designated internally as the X350, it has an all-aluminium body and chassis, a new V8 engine, as well as greater interior and luggage spaces.
-It was the first Jaguar XJ to be completely designed under Ford ownership and utilises electronics and computer-controlled systems sourced through existing partner suppliers or directly produced by Ford.
+Designated internally as the X350, it featured an all-aluminium body and chassis, a new V8 engine, as well as greater interior and luggage spaces.
+It was the first Jaguar XJ to be completely designed under Ford ownership and used electronics and computer-controlled systems sourced through existing partner suppliers or directly produced by Ford.
+Just under 85,000 were manufactured over its seven year production run.

 The V8 engine was offered in larger 3.5 and 4.2-litre displacements as well in a supercharged variation.
-A 3.0-litre V6 engine was also offered, (neither the V6 petrol nor diesel engines were available in US markets).
+A 3.0-litre V6 engine was also offered; neither the V6 petrol nor diesel engines were available in US markets.
 A new six-speed automatic gearbox was fitted which was lighter and offered better economy with lock-up on all gears and a larger spread of ratios.

 Air suspension was fitted at the front and rear, providing adaptive damping as well as rear self leveling— with computer-controlled ride height and suspension mode.
 Dynamic stability control as well as traction control were standard.
 Radar based adaptive cruise control was offered.
 Two-zone climate control was also standard, with four-zone available on long-wheelbase models.
-An optional touch screen interface controlled default settings, satellite navigation, the Alpine audio system, and bluetooth telephone.
-"Jaguar Voice" offered voice control of many functions.
+An optional touch screen interface controlled default settings, satellite navigation, the Alpine audio system, and Bluetooth telephone.
+Jaguar Voice offered voice control of many functions.

+XJ (X356) (2005–2007)

+The facelifted X350 debuted in 2005 for the model year 2006, with a revised front grille and with slightly redesigned front fenders.
+Some vehicle electronics systems were updated.